 Use your smartphone

 There is a variety of smartphone apps specifically made for shopping on Black Friday.
-Apps like the Black Friday 2014 Ads App for IOS or Black Friday for Android offer thousands of deals that you can get your hands on without walking out the door.
+Apps on IOS or Android offer thousands of deals that you can get your hands on without walking out the door.
 National and local retailers have also jumped on the tech bandwagon, so check out the Google Playstore or Apple’s Appstore for store-specific applications, like Amazon’s mobile app.
 From easy parking to coupons, smartphone applications should be your first stop when looking for a great deal.